galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 # Conclusion

+The following conclusions are drawn both from the contents of the training and from my personal experience as lecturer in the deparment of Bioinformatics at the University of Freiburg.

-The underlying message assimilated under the practices of the dominant hidden curriculum, which fosters a unidirectional vision of the teaching-learning process, points less to educative system that help students think critically about the world they live in, than to institutions that act as agents of social control.
-Through the hidden curriculum, students internalise values that emphasise respect for authority, punctuality, cleanliness, docility and conformity.
+The underlying message assimilated under the practices of the dominant hidden curriculum, characterized by a unidirectional vision of the teaching-learning process, points less to educative system that help students think critically about the world they live in, than to institutions that promote the internalization of values that emphasise respect for authority, punctuality, cleanliness, docility and conformity.

-Critical thinking, conceived as an exercise in questioning and evaluation, is antagonistic to the authoritarian character of the dominant hidden curriculum.
+Critical thinking, conceived as an exercise in questioning and evaluation, stands in direct opposition to the authoritarian nature inherent in the prevailing hidden curriculum.
+Embracing critical thinking necessitates an environment that encourages intellectual curiosity, autonomy, and the exploration of diverse perspectives.

+The pernicious effects of the hidden curriculum can be countered in various ways, such as diversification of educational content, dialogue between students and teacher through mutual questioning, group assessment and a preference for face-to-face lessons.